 You’re not alone

 Sometimes those are the most comforting words youth can hear.
-Youth Peer Support is a service that is provided by young people ages 18-26 who have lived experience receiving mental health services, and who are willing and prepared to use their experience to support others.
+Youth Peer Support is a service that is provided by young people ages 18-26 who have lived experience receiving mental health services, child welfare or juvenile justice involvement and who are willing and prepared to use their experience to support others.
 Youth Peer Support Specialists (YPSS) provide support to qualifying youth through shared activities and interventions.

 What youth peer support looks like